hseligson1/kustomize-gitops-example/README.md

 - Revision – You can choose to provide the specific branch or tag for github repo and sync the same state with Kubernetes details.
 We’ll choose, "main" or you can keep the default, "HEAD".

 - Path – This helps in further segregating application manifests inside the GitHub repository.
 Select the overlays folder based on environment, "overlays/staging".
-- Note: You can do this for the production environment by repeating these steps and creating another new ArgoCD application.
-You would simply select "overlays/production" for the path.

 ![Argo App Source Section](argocd-source-ui-staging.png)